Opebiodun/Examination_Project/README.md

 Customization and extension of the script are possible to meet specific deployment requirements.
 Troubleshooting issues, if encountered, may require reviewing the script's output and checking the Laravel application's configurations.

+## Ansible Playbook Documentation: Deploy and Test Laravel Application

+## Introduction
+This document provides documentation for the Ansible playbook `slave-playbook.yml`.
+The playbook is designed to automate the deployment of a Laravel application and verify its accessibility through the VM's IP address for slave server.
+The playbook contains two primary tasks: executing a bash script and checking the application's accessibility.

+## Prerequisites
+Before using this playbook, make sure you have the following prerequisites in place:

+- Ansible installed on your local machine which would be the master server after setup according to the documentation above.
+- Access to the target server (Slave node) from master server with SSH(without prompting for password) key-based authentication.
+- A Laravel application ready for deployment on the slave server.
+- The path to a bash script that performs the necessary deployment steps.

+## Usage

+To use this playbook, follow these steps:

+1. **Edit the Playbook**:
+   - Open the `slave-playbook.yml` playbook in a text editor (nano or any other test editor desired).

+2. **Run the Playbook**:
+   Execute the playbook using the following command:

+   RUN
+   ansible-playbook slave-playbook.yml